jack-markle/hackathon-dev/planning_docs/reference/05-n8n-workflows-and-alerting.md

 - Receives **webhook events** from FastAPI when:
   - Goodness is below a threshold.
-  - A scenario is flagged as high-risk (e.g., emergency, high surge).
+  - A scenario is flagged as high-risk (e.g., emergency, high surge, corporate pressure overruled by guardrails).
 - Evaluates simple conditions and:
   - Logs the event.
   - Sends an alert (e.g., email, Slack-like message, or another webhook).